 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

 - 1. The DUT is instructed to transmit a valid frame. - 2.
 The testing station is instructed to create a collision at the DUT 'n' bits (see Table 4 11) after the DUT begins transmission of preamble.
 The initial value of 'n' should be 0, although it is also sometimes possible to check for negative values of 'n' if the transmission from the DUT can be correctly anticipated.
 Negative values of 'n' would be when the "colliding" transmission from the testing station occurs on the line before the transmission from the DUT. - 3.
-The activity captured by the testing station and the statistics gathered by the DUT are observed. - 4.
+The activity captured by the testing station is observed. - 4.
 Ideally, steps 1 through 3 are repeated with the value of 'n' incremented by 'x' according to Table 4 11.
 Typically, 2 or 3 values of 'n' are used to test functionality.